MailTape/MailTape-v1/_posts/2022-02-13-Luiza-Brina.md

 ---
 <p id="introduction"> The week can bring so much to challenge and test us.
 This Sunday, we offer a reprieve.
 Together, let's exhale all that the past days have brought onto our shoulders and ease into the morning with our dear guest [Luiza Brina](https://luizabrina.bandcamp.com/).
 <br><br>
-Brazil based multi-intrumentalist Luiza Brina's dreamy selection seeks to soothe and soften us, providing some moments of healing for a gentle morning, much deserved :)
+Brazil based multi-intrumentalist Luiza Brina continually pushes the bounds of bossa nova, classical, and flamenco movements in her music.
+The dreamy selection she brings to MailTape seeks to soothe and soften us, providing some moments of healing for a gentle morning, much deserved :)
 </p>

 # Luiza Brina's selection